johannschopplich/utils/README.md

 #### `tryParseJSON`

-Type-safe wrapper around `JSON.stringify` falling back to the original value if it is not a string or an error is thrown.
+Type-safe wrapper around `JSON.stringify`.

+Falls back to the original value if the JSON serialization fails or the value is not a string.

 ```ts
 declare function tryParseJSON<T = unknown>(value: unknown): T